Kubang Pasu District: History

-In the 19th century Kubang Pasu was a semi-independent kingdom, known as Kubang Pasu Darul Qiyam, ruled by Phaya or King Tunku Anom, Prince of Kedah.
+In the 19th century Kubang Pasu was a semi-independent kingdom known as the Kubang Pasu Darul Qiyam, ruled by Phaya or King Tunku Anom, Prince of Kedah.
 It was reintegrated into Kedah proper in the 1860s.

 On 22 October 2018, Kubang Pasu was granted municipal status; the erstwhile district council was upgraded into a municipal council (Majlis Perbandaran Kubang Pasu).

 Geography

 The district spans over an area of 948 km2.
-To the west it borders Perlis, while its northern boundary forms part of the Malaysia-Thailand border.
+To the west it borders Perlis, while its northern boundary forms part of the Malaysia–Thailand border.
 From east to south, in clockwise order, are the constituencies of Padang Terap, Pokok Sena and Kuala Kedah.

 Administrative divisions

 Kubang Pasu District is divided into 20 mukims, which are: